List of awards and nominations received by John Williams

 This is a list of awards and nominations received by the American composer John Williams.

-John Williams has been nominated for 53 Academy Awards, winning 5; 6 Emmy Awards, winning 3; 27 Golden Globe Awards, winning 4; 73 Grammy Awards, winning 25; 16 British Academy Film Awards, winning 7; 22 Saturn Awards, winning 8.
-With 53 Oscar nominations, Williams currently holds the record for the most Oscar nominations for a living person, and is the second most nominated person in Academy Awards history behind Walt Disney with 59, as well as the only person in the history of the Academy Awards to have received nominations in seven consecutive decades.
-Forty-seven of Williams's Oscar nominations are for Best Original Score and five are for Best Original Song.
+John Williams has been nominated for 54 Academy Awards, winning 5; 6 Emmy Awards, winning 3; 26 Golden Globe Awards, winning 4; 76 Grammy Awards, winning 26; 16 British Academy Film Awards, winning 7; 23 Saturn Awards, winning 10.
+In 2022, Williams was appointed an Honorary Knight Commander of the Order of the British Empire (KBE) by Queen Elizabeth II, "for services to film music".

+With 54 Oscar nominations, Williams currently holds the record for the most Oscar nominations for a living person, and is the second most nominated person in Academy Awards history behind Walt Disney with 59, as well as the only person in the history of the Academy Awards to have received nominations in seven consecutive decades.
+Forty-eight of Williams's Oscar nominations are for Best Original Score and five are for Best Original Song.
 He won four Oscars for Best Original Score and one for Best Scoring: Adaptation and Original Song Score (Fiddler on the Roof).

-In 1980 Williams received an Honorary Doctorate of Music from Berklee College of Music.